 STEP 4: Writ of Possession

+The fourth step of the eviction process is “Writ of Possession”.
 A “Writ of Possession” is a document distributed by the court when a judge rules to return possession of the rental property back to the landlord.
 The landlord should make sure there are no specific requirements to obtain or serve a Writ of Possession.
 Most often, a sheriff or constable will serve the tenant with the Writ of Possession, informing them that they are to leave the premises by a certain date and time or they will be forcibly removed.
 Writs of Possession are governed by state and local laws, which differ from jurisdiction to jurisdiction.

 STEP 5: Eviction Day

-Once an actual eviction date (also known as a put-out or lock-out date) is scheduled, the tenant ideally vacates the leased premises before the scheduled date, but doesn’t always.
+Once an actual eviction date (also known as a put-out or lock-out date) is scheduled, the tenant ideally vacates the leased premises before the scheduled date but doesn’t always.
 On the date of the eviction, the sheriff (or another authorized person, depending on the jurisdiction), will arrive at the scheduled time, and supervise the landlord’s forced entry into the leased property.
 It’s important to note that it’s the landlord’s responsibility to actually enter the property, whether with a key or a locksmith.
 If the tenant remains inside the leased premises, the sheriff will remove them, but it is the landlord’s responsibility to remove the tenant’s belongings.
 (Note: some states and counties have specific requirements for what the landlord must do with the tenant’s personal property, so be sure to inquire about local laws.)